kiranchhatre/kiranchhatre.github.io/_pages/Achievements.md

 ## Scholarships

->   Grant of full tuition fees and living expenses scholarship by Commissionerate of Social Welfare, Government of Maharashtra, India for 50 students with outstanding academic achievements.
+>   Grant of full tuition fees and living expenses scholarship for Masters education in Germany by Commissionerate of Social Welfare, Government of Maharashtra, India for 50 students with outstanding academic achievements.

 ## Research Papers